-Apply a segmentation on a data cube based on the supercells
+Apply a segmentation on a data cube using either the supercells or

 Usage